slowernews/wisdom-tldr/README.md

 > *'Be the person your dog think you are.'*

-<a id="on-trust-and-integrity"></a>Trust, not money, is the currency of business and life.
-So keep your integrity.
+<a id="on-trust-and-integrity"></a>Keep your integrity: it's the only way to build a reputation and be respected.<br>
-It's the only way to build a reputation and be respected.
-Disappointment destroys it.
+Trust, not money, is the currency of business and life.

 > *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*